danieljprice/splash/docs/settings.rst

 original data file.

-The origin for the calculation of radius can be changed via the “rotation on/off/settings” option in the x) submenu.
+The origin for the calculation of radius can be changed via the “rotation on/off/settings” option in the :ref:`sec:menu-x`.
 If particle tracking limits are set (see :ref:`sec:track`) the radius is calculated relative to the particle being tracked.